mr-williams/Onyx-Data-Monthly-Challenges/README.md

 # Onyx-Data-Monthly-Challenges
 This repository will show a monthly addition based on the onyx-DATA challenge.
-Most of these would be done using SQL Server.
+Most of these would be done using SQL Server and Tableau

 ## April 2022:
   This month the challenge is about Formula 1.
 Formula 1 is the pinnacle of motorsport and the challenge is to find out and showcase which